MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud_edge-LandingPage.md

 For warehouse execution, cloud and edge scale units deliver the following capabilities, even when edge units aren't connected to the cloud:

+- Enable selected wave methods processing, for sales orders and demand replenishment.
-- Enable warehouse workers to execute warehouse work using the warehouse mobile application.
+- Enable warehouse workers to execute sales and demand replenishment warehouse work using the warehouse app.
-- Enable warehouse workers and managers to perform inquiries into on-hand inventory.
+- Enable warehouse workers to perform inquiries into on-hand inventory using the warehouse app.
-- Enable warehouse workers and managers to create and execute inventory movements.
+- Enable warehouse workers to create and execute inventory movements using the warehouse app.
-- Enable warehouse wave methods processing, for replenishment and containerization on Edge.
-- Enable warehouse worker to register returns and purchase orders and conduct put away on Edge.
+- Enable warehouse worker to register purchase orders and conduct put away using the warehouse app.
-- Enable warehouse worker to adjust inventory quantities on Edge.

 Go [here](cloud_edge-workload-warehousing.md) for more information.